Surdon station

 Gare de Surdon is a railway station serving the village Le Château-d'Almenêches, Orne department, northwestern France.

 Services

 The station is served by regional trains to Argentan, Caen, Paris, Le Mans and Granville.

+Railway situation

+Located at an elevation of 173 m, Surdon station is situated at kilometre point (PK) 84.347 on the Le Mans–Mézidon railway, between the open stations of Alençon and Argentan.
+It is separated from Alençon by Sées station, and from Argentan by the demolished station of Almenèches.